Rouxxel/rift_rewind_hckthn_frontnd/README.md

 **Issue: Data not loading**
 - Check: RIOT_API_KEY is valid and not rate-limited
 - Check: Network tab in DevTools for API errors

+**Issue: Docker container won't start**
+- Check: `docker logs rift-rewind-frontend`
+- Verify: Port 3000 is not already in use

 ---